ministryofjustice/laa-cwa-feature-tests/README.md

 $ gpg ––edit–key $GPG_PUBKEY
 ```

-This will lead to a prompt where you can get the fingerprint sending the command:
+This will lead to a prompt.

+1. Get the fingerprint by sending the command:

 ```
 > fpr
 ```

-Select a trust level:
+2. Select a trust level:

 ```
 > trust
 ```

-After verifying the fingerprint, save changes:
+3. After verifying the fingerprint, save the changes:

 ```
 > save
 ```

-Finally, quit the prompt:
+4. Finally, quit the prompt:

 ```
 > quit